-Getting your first set of wheels is a rite of passage for all of us, but it’s getting harder than ever to save up money to buy one and include expenses such as fuel, car insurance, and tax.
+Getting your first set of wheels is a rite of passage for all of us, but it’s getting harder than ever to save money to buy one and include expenses such as fuel, car insurance, and tax.

-Strength in numbers
+Strength in Numbers

-Rather than buying a car alone, consider sharing the expense with a sibling, partner or friend.
+Rather than buying a car alone, consider sharing the expense with a sibling, partner, or friend.
 Insurance costs for two drivers may be higher than for one, but the reduction in running costs is likely to cancel this out.

-When buying privately or from a car dealer, either take a parent or friend who knows about cars to give the vehicle a thorough check, or pay for an independent check on the car to ensure there are no hidden problems which will result in expensive repairs.
+When buying privately or from a car dealer, take either a parent or friend who knows about cars to give the vehicle a thorough check, or pay for an independent check on the car to ensure there are no hidden problems that could result in expensive repairs.

 The money spent on this check may seem expensive, but could save you thousands in the long run if major problems are found with the engine or the bodywork of the car.